 On my flight over I rapidly flicked through the little pocket book of Dutch I’d bought at the airport.
-Amongst how to order a coffee and ask for the bill, I was amused and perplexed to find that ‘sorry’ in English was also ‘sorry’ in Dutch.
+Amongst how to order a coffee and ask for the bill, I was amused and perplexed to find that “sorry” in English was also “sorry” in Dutch.

 I soon realised, however, that the Dutch don’t really say it.
-As an Australian friend of mine once said ‘there are no ‘sorrys’ in sport’.
+As an Australian friend of mine once said “there are no ‘sorrys’ in sport”.
 For the Dutch, there are no “sorry’s” in life.

-What happens if you say ‘sorry’ in Dutch?
+What happens if you say “sorry” in Dutch?

-In fact, using the word ‘sorry’ in Dutch is one of the quickest ways of being found out as a foreigner.
-No matter how good your ja, alstublieft, nee hoor, and dank u wel is in the queue at Albert Heijn as soon as you say ‘sorry’, a Dutch person will almost invariably switch to English.
+Using the word “sorry” in Dutch is one of the quickest ways of being found out as a foreigner.
+No matter how good your ja, alstublieft, nee hoor, and dank u wel is in the queue at Albert Heijn as soon as you say “sorry”, a Dutch person will almost invariably switch to English.

-As I have come to realise after my first six months in the Netherlands, language tells you a lot about a country and its culture, and the lack of a word for ‘sorry’ is linked to that famed Dutch directness that you’ve heard so much about.
+As I have come to realise after my first six months in the Netherlands, language tells you a lot about a country and its culture, and the lack of a word for “sorry” is linked to that famed Dutch directness that you’ve heard so much about.

-So why don’t they say ‘sorry’?
+So why don’t they say “sorry”?

-And, perhaps even more perplexing for an Englishman, why don’t they queue?
+Perhaps even more perplexing for an Englishman, why don’t they queue?
 Of course, the answer is that they do, but only when it’s necessary.
 If something can be achieved quicker and more efficiently without queuing, then they do that.

-The catch is, of course, that when the English say ‘sorry’, they never really mean it.
+The catch is, of course, that when the English say “sorry”, they never really mean it.
 There’s always a big gulf between what they say and what they mean (this is what makes English comedy so good).

 Like the Dutch, then, the English aren’t really sorry, but they just say they are.
 Adjusting to this new reality is only one of the many challenges of living in a new country, but once you begin to see beneath the surface you might realise that we’re not so different after all.
-Sorry!

 Do you think the Dutch should say sorry more, or should the rest of the world follow their lead?
 Tell us your thoughts in the comments below!